-Polotsky AJ, Halipern SM, Skurnick JH, Lo JC, Sternfeld B, Santoro N. Association of adolescent obesity and lifetime nulliparity--The Study of Women's Health Across the Nation.
+Polotsky AJ, Halipern SM, Skurnick JH, Lo JC, Sternfeld B, Santoro N. Association of 493 adolescent obesity and lifetime nulliparity--The Study of Women's Health Across the Nation.
 Fertility and Sterility.
 2010;93(6):2004-2011.
-Primary Question: Summary of Findings: Women who were beavy adolescents have fewer children later in
+Primary Question:

 Summary of Findings: Women who were heavy adolescents have fewer children later in life than women who were not heavy.
 [WG#388]